-30.2.4.
-WWT 20 Riders Single Elimination:
+43.2.6.
+WWT 12 Riders Single Elimination (Full fleet format):

-30.3.
+43.3.
 Elimination and scoring

-- 30.3.1.
-When Surf-Slalom is run using an elimination system, competitors will score points based on the following principle.
+- 43.3.1.
+When FreeFly-Slalom is run using an elimination system, competitors will score points based on the following principle.
 Competitors in the final shall score their finishing position (0.7 for 1st place).
 Competitors in a small final shall score their finishing position plus the number of competitors in the final.
-Competitors in previous heats shall score the average of the positions covered by all sailors who finished in the same position in the other heats in that round of the elimination. - 30.3.2.
-When a rider is PMS, DNS, DNF or DSQ will get the total points of the number of competitors of the heat plus one. - 30.3.3.
+Competitors in previous heats shall score the average of the positions covered by all sailors who finished in the same position in the other heats in that round of the elimination. - 43.3.2.
+When a rider is PMS, DNS, DNF or DSQ will get the total points of the number of competitors of the heat plus one except for the winner final. - 43.3.3.
 If the number of sailors in a heat, for any reason, is equal to or less than the number of sailors advancing to the next round the heat may not be re-sailed and all sailors shall advance.